johnperry-math/AoC2021/README.md

   (more or less like the pseudocode above!) so if your `x` and `z` have the same semantics as mine, then you shouldn't have to change anything!

+## Day 25: Sea Cucumber

+You need to land, but a bunch of sea cucumbers are in the way.
+Some move east, some move south.

+1. How long will it take until the formation stops moving?
+1. Freebie.

+### Tools

+* Nuthin' unusual

+### Experience

+Fun and easy, a welcome reprieve after the last few puzzles.

+### Visualization

+Forthcoming